rburris15/rburris15.github.io/README.md

-# Eachael Burris — Data Science Portfolio
+# Rachael Burris — Data Science Portfolio

 This site is a **personal portfolio** showcasing projects in data analytics, visualization, and machine learning.
 Built using the [**HugoBlox**](https://hugoblox.com/) open-source framework for Hugo.